Money and duty free for Czech Republic

 Czech Republic duty free

 The Czech Republic is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

-If you are arriving from a non-EU country, the following goods may be imported into Czech Republic by travellers over 17 years of age without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into the Czech Republic by travellers with a minimum age of 17 years without incurring customs duty:

-• 1L of spirits over 22% volume or 2L of alcoholic beverages up to 22% volume.
+• 4L of wine and 16L of beer and 1L of spirits over 22% volume or 2L of alcoholic beverages less than 22% volume.
+You may combine any of these products provided that you do not exceed the total limit.

-• Other goods up to the value of €430 for air travellers and €300 for other travellers (reduced to €200 for children under 15).
+• Other goods up to the value of €430 for air and sea travellers and €300 for other travellers (reduced to €200 for children under 15).

 Prohibited or restricted exports include veterinary goods, items of cultural value, weapons, ammunition, explosives and narcotics.